aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 ### Bell Curve
 A bell curve is a common type of distribution for a variable, also known as the normal distribution.
 The term "bell curve" originates from the fact that the graph used to depict a normal distribution consists of a symmetrical bell-shaped curve.
 See this [page](https://www.investopedia.com/terms/b/bell-curve.asp) for more information.

+### Chainlink VRF
+A Verifiable Randomness Function (VRF) developed by Chainlink to generate randomness that is verifiable on-chain.
+It is used to provide proof that smart contracts are indeed using a tamper-proof source of randomness beyond their control.
+In the Aavegotchi project, the Chainlink VRF is used to randomize the generation of [traits](/traits) at the point of [portal](/portals) opening.

+Read more about the Chainlink VRF [here](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/).

 ### Diamond Standard
 The Diamond Standard is created by our very own [Nick Mudge](/team#nick-mudge).
 The Diamond Standard enables people to write contracts with virtually no size limit in a modular and gas-efficient way.